Asia Jaya LRT station

-Asia Jaya LRT station is an elevated rapid transit station in Petaling Jaya, Selangor, Malaysia, forming part of the Kelana Jaya Line.
-The station was opened on 1 September 1998, as part of the line's first segment encompassing 10 elevated stations between Kelana Jaya station and Pasar Seni station (not including the KL Sentral station opened later), and the line's maintenance depot in Lembah Subang.
+Asia Jaya LRT station is an elevated light rapid transit (LRT) station in Petaling Jaya, Selangor, Malaysia, forming part of the LRT Kelana Jaya Line.
+The station was opened on 1 September 1998, as part of the line's first segment encompassing 10 elevated stations between and stations (not including the which opened later), and the line's maintenance depot in Lembah Subang.

 Location

 Asia Jaya station is located on the southern edge of Petaling Jaya's Section 14, a residential area, off the main thoroughfare of Jalan Utara (North Road) to the east and Jalan 51A/223 (51A/223 Road) to the south, positioning itself between several civic, industrial, commercial and residential districts.
-Among them, Sections 8 (residential area), 51A (industrial area) and 52 ("New" Petaling Jaya town and public and commercial buildings) to the south and east, and Section 14 to the north.
+Among them, Section 8 (residential area), Section 51A (industrial area) and Section 52 ("New" Petaling Jaya town and public and commercial buildings) to the south and east, and Section 14 to the north.
 Tenaga Nasional's Petaling Jaya branch is located directly south of the station.

-The station is also situated some 300 m from the nearest access point into the Federal Highway via Jalan Utara to the south.
-The neighbouring Taman Jaya station is roughly located in the same location 900 m east, although Taman Jaya station was constructed on the opposing south side of the Federal Highway and is more directly connected to Section 52.
+The station is also situated some 300 m from the nearest access point onto the Federal Highway via Jalan Utara to the south.
+The neighbouring is roughly located in the same location 900 m east, although Taman Jaya station was constructed on the opposing south side of the Federal Highway and is more directly connected to Section 52.

-Asia Jaya station is currently named after the former Asia Jaya shopping complex, which was converted into the Armada Hotel later during the 1990s, on the opposite side of Jalan Utara.
+The station is currently named after the former Asia Jaya shopping complex, which was converted into the Armada Hotel later during the 1990s, on the opposite side of Jalan Utara.